tiger2005/KeyboardOverlay/README.md

 # KeyboardOverlay

-A highly customizable keyboard displayer, including shortcut keys, key count, cps display and so on.
+A highly customizable keyboard displayer, including shortcut keys, key count, kps display and so on.

 [中文介绍](https://github.com/tiger2005/KeyboardOverlay/blob/main/README-zh_cn.md)

 ![RP53DLI5_NW`W21O4VM_PT6.png](https://s2.loli.net/2022/05/02/mldJFwyZ9aDzGCn.png)

-This is an example keyboard overlay, using map in windows-80.txt, cps mode and shortcut key display.
+This is an example keyboard overlay, using map in windows-80.txt, kps mode and shortcut key display.
 The font family is "Config".

 This project is developed by Electron.
 It requires ioHook to capture global keyboard & mouse events, and FontAwesome v6 for icon library.